+32

+34 Our Organization

 Bayer Foundation Information

 35

 Impact 2021/2022

-Social Innovation Impact 2021/2022 To "measure what matters" to the society with our interventions, we strive for an "active", data-driven Impact Measurement and Management (IMM) approach: a combination of self-reported data from our partners together with external evaluation and validation.
+Social Innovation Impact 2021/2022

+To "measure what matters" to the society with our interventions, we strive for an "active", data-driven Impact Measurement and Management (IMM) approach:

+a combination of self-reported data from our partners together with external evaluation and validation.
 In a first step, we engaged with 60 Decibels, an innovative endto-end IMM provider, to gather performance data from our direct beneficiaries via customized phone survey.

 The response of the beneficiary communities tells us whether the intervention we funded worked, how much it improved their quality of life and what needs to change to make it better.
-If you would like to see the results of our first reports in detail, you can find them here.
-Total Funds: 5 million in grants spent through Social Innovation programs in countries across sub-Saharan Africa Co-funding: 5 million
+If you would like to see the results of our first reports in detail, you can find them on our website within our news & stories section.
+Total Funds:

-66
+€ 9.5 million

+In grants spent through Social

+Innovation programs in 13 COUNTIESacross sub-Saharan Africa

+Co-funding:

+€ 11.5 million

+Leveraged through partnerships

+People reached:

-I feel proud of Bayer Foundation's impact and I am inspired by the transformative progress the scientists and social innovators working with the Foundation can drive forward.
+" I feel proud of Bayer Foundation's impact and I am inspired by the transformative progress the scientists and social innovators working with the Foundation can drive forward.
 Helping them to make the world better and fairer is what Bayer Foundation is all about."

-leveraged through partnerships

-Sarena Lin,

-Member Executive Committee, Bayer Foundation, and Member Board of Management, Bayer AG

-Science Impact 2021/2022

-Bayer Foundation is committed to making science more equitable for all, helping to pave the way for a fairer tomorrow.
+Sarena Lin, Member Executive Committee, Bayer Foundation, and Member Board of Management, Bayer AG Science Impact 2021/2022 Bayer Foundation is committed to making science more equitable for all, helping to pave the way for a fairer tomorrow.
+Whether it is providing unique opportunities for fantastic scientists from low- and middle-income countries or helping teachers make science accessible to all students, regardless of whether they want to be scientists or not, we seek to make science more accessible to all.
+We do this through all of our programs, irrespective of gender, age, race, geographical location or any other factor.
 Bayer Foundation Fellowships

-fellowships €523,000

-With Alexander von Humboldt Foundation

-17 PhD/Postdoc fellowships to people from Africa with grants value € 698,000

-Science @ School Program

-Total schools in Germany supported with grants value

-With Christiane Nüsslein-Volhard Foundation

-experimental research, and medicine LMIC = low and middle income countries.
-Defined by World Bank List of Economies 2020 Whether it is providing unique opportunities for fantastic scientists from low- and middle-income countries or helping teachers make science accessible to all students, regardless of whether they want to be scientists or not, we seek to make science more accessible to all.
-We do this through all of our programs, irrespective of gender, age, race, geographical location or any other factor.
-Female Scholars: Stude with nationality from low- and middleincome countries (LMIC) having received a Bayer Foundation Fellowship